 Why is it Important to Wear Sunscreen?

 By now, you should know that sunscreen is a critical step when it comes to skincare given that it does more than just shield your skin from the sun.
-Here are four reasons why you need to add it to your daily routine, ASAP.
+Here are three reasons why you need to add it to your daily routine, ASAP.

 Provides UV Protection